-The event, which was first run in 1951, is part of the Pennsylvania Hillclimb Association (PHA) Championship Series.
-It's sanctioned by the Sports Car Club of America and hosted by the local chapter, Blue Mountain Region SCCA.
-It's been run every year since, except for 1979 (gas crisis) and 2020 (COVID -19)
+The event, first run in 1951, is part of the Pennsylvania Hillclimb Association (PHA) Championship Series.
+It’s sanctioned by the Sports Car Club of America and hosted by the local chapter, Blue Mountain Region SCCA.
+It’s been run every year since, except for 1979 (gas crisis) and 2020 (Covid-19).

-Returning to defend his 2019 title is Bryan Fritzler of Lincoln University, PA.
-Also returning are previous winners Bob Gardner of Newark DE, Kurt Eikenberg of Stewartstown, PA, and fan favorite Kerry Hitt of Harrisburg PA.
+Returning to defend his 2021 “King of the Hill” title is Bryan Fritzler of Lincoln University, PA.
+Previous winners Mark Aubele of Irwin, PA, J. Kurt Eikenberg of Stewartstown, Pa, and the driver with the most Duryea Titles, Kerry Hitt of Harrisburg, Pa are also registered.